madrid1979/summerlink2021/README.md

 ---
 * Version 1.0.1 - Added flush_rewrite_rules() on post save to keep event pages from 404-ing; April 20, 2021.
 * Version 1.1.0 - Added shortcode support for maintenance post files (pdfs) on Status.Summerlink.com; August 26, 2022
+* Version 1.1.01a - Added shortcode support for boilerplate content to all Status Sites-type post objects; August 30, 2022